BrennanAndruss/BrennanAndruss/README.md

 # 🤙 Hi, I'm Brennan!

-I'm currently a Unity Developer at the Cal Poly California Cybersecurity Institute and an upcoming Software Engineering Intern at Apple.
+I'm currently a Software Engineering Intern at Apple and a Unity Developer at the California Cybersecurity Institute.

-My passion lies at the intersection of engineering and art, with interests in computer graphics, animation and simulation, game development, and technical art.
-I'm always taking on new innovative projects that blend creativity and technology.
+My passion lies at the intersection of engineering and art, with interests in computer graphics, computer animation and simulation, computer vision, game development, and technical art.
+I'm taking on roles and working on innovative projects that blend creativity and technology.
 Take a look at my GitHub to see what I've been up to!

 I'm also pursuing a minor in Computing for Interactive Arts, a cross-disciplinary minor combining Computer Science with Art and Design.
 Visit my [Instagram](https://www.instagram.com/bcandruss/) to see some of my artwork and animations!